offchan42/vimrc/README.md

 ## Some screenshots

-**LATEST SCREENSHOT**: This is the solarized colorscheme that I like the most!
+**LATEST SCREENSHOT**: This is my current working gVim on Windows.
+It uses dark solarized colorscheme.
-It's a screenshot of gVim on my Windows machine.
 ![Screenshot 0](screenshots/2016-11-14_02-29-15.png?raw=true)

 Colors when editing a Python file: